shalomthegreat/shalomthegreat.github.io/_tabs/about.md

 # The adventure begins...

-In late 2017, I asked God to open doors for me to persue my passion.
+In late 2017, I asked God to open doors for me to pursue my passion.
 Without a degree, I wasn't sure what was possible, but God sent people to strengthen my faith that He would make a way.

-It wasn't long after when a family friend introduced me to his development team and business collegues.
+It wasn't long after when a family friend introduced me to his development team and business colleagues.
 What started out as a website make-over ended in an opportunity to work for their [software company](https://duplimark.com) in early 2018.

 During my time there, I was able to develop real-world experience with .NET and C# building web apps and mobile apps.
 I started out in UI/UX and eventually moved to team lead.
 By 2019 I was one of three devs who built a complete social media app in only three months.

 # Achievement unlocked...

 In 2021 I was among the first few devs hired at a blockchain and crypto incubator called BlockBot.
 Over the next two years, we grew from a handful of devs to over 150 employees.
-I had the privilege of helping 8 companies release their own crypto currency and mining software, becomming some of the first pioneers of community-driven, decentralized companies known as DAOs.
+I had the privilege of helping 8 companies release their own crypto currency and mining software, becoming some of the first pioneers of community-driven, decentralized companies known as DAOs.

 Check them out below: